 1. Relationship of Caregiver to Homeowner - A birth certificate indicating that the caregiver is the biological child of the elderly individual that owns the home needs to be provided.
 If a child has been adopted, an adoption certificate is needed.

 2. Level of Care Provided - Legal documentation that the care provided by the child prevented the elderly parent from admittance to a nursing home or assisted living facility needs to be made available.
 During the two-year period that the child provides care for a parent, a record should be kept documenting events and situations that would have resulted in institutionalization, if not for the child caregiver.
 Examples of such instances include helping the parent dress, walk, and bathe, or taking measures to keep them safe, such as preventing them from leaving a burner on or leaving the house in inappropriate clothing.

 Documentation from other family members, friends, or neighbors, should also be provided that back up the claims of the child caregiver.
 If the child caregiver was not able to provide full time care for his or her parent, proof that other care was provided might be necessary.
 This could include in-home care, respite care, or adult day care.

-3. Adult Child is Resident in the Home - evidence such as a driver's license, bills, and tax returns, that show the adult child lived with the parent two years prior to relocating to a care facility is needed.
+3. Adult Child is Resident in the Home - evidence such as a driver's license, voter registration records, utility bills, and tax returns, that show the adult child lived with the parent two years prior to relocating to a care facility is needed.

 To illustrate when the Child Caregiver Exemption might or might not be used, three fictional examples are provided.
 These examples also illustrate the somewhat fickle rules surrounding qualification.
 If one is considering this course of action, it be may beneficial to consult with a Medicaid planning professional in advance to better ensure the eventual home transfer.